weiroll/weiroll/README.md

 If `var == 1b`, the indexed value is treated as variable-length, and `idx` is treated as the index into the state array at which the value is located.
 The value must be a multiple of 32 bytes long.

-The executor handles the "head" part of ABI-encoding and decoding for variable-length values, so the state elements for these should be the "tail" part of the encoding - for example, a string encodes as a 32 byte length field followed by the string data, padded to a 32-byte boundary, and an array of `uint`s is a 32 byte count followed by the concatenation of all the uints.
+The vm handles the "head" part of ABI-encoding and decoding for variable-length values, so the state elements for these should be the "tail" part of the encoding - for example, a string encodes as a 32 byte length field followed by the string data, padded to a 32-byte boundary, and an array of `uint`s is a 32 byte count followed by the concatenation of all the uints.

 There are two special values `idx` can equal to which modify the encoder behavior, specified in the below table: